kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 {{< notice note >}}

-Global email receiver will use the default email config.
+The global email receiver will use the default email configuration.

 {{</ notice >}}

-#### Wechat Work
+#### WeChat Work

-Notification Manager supports sending notification to Wechat Work.
-If a tenant named **test-user** who wants to receive notifications from Wechat Work, just create a wechat receiver like this.
+Notification Manager supports sending notifications to WeChat Work.
+If a tenant named `test-user` who wants to receive notifications from WeChat Work, create a WeChat receiver as follows:

 ```yaml
 cat <<EOF | kubectl apply -f -